DataRobot Announces Series E Funding Round

 - Democratization: Customers want a diverse set of users with varying experience levels enabled to solve business problems.

-We have made tremendous strides toward this vision over the past seven years and we’re extremely proud to offer what we believe is the most capable and mature pure-play enterprise AI platform.
+We have made tremendous strides toward this vision over the past seven years and we’re extremely proud to offer what we believe is the most capable and mature pure-play AI platform.
 We have: